How To Run Without Losing Muscle Mass + 10 Effective Ways To Do So

 If you’ve ever felt a sudden “bonking” or “hitting the wall” sensation when on a long run or during a marathon, you’ve experienced the dreaded glycogen depletion state.

-The muscles can more rapidly generate energy by burning stored carbohydrates than by burning fat, which is why the muscles’ preferred fuel source for high-intensity exercise is carbohydrates: they can crank out more energy faster by burning carbs, helping meet the high demands of your intense workout.
+This is why the muscles’ preferred fuel source for high-intensity exercise is carbohydrates: they can crank out more energy faster by burning carbs, helping meet the high demands of your intense workout.

-You are forced to slow your pace when the muscles have to shift back to burning fat.
+You are forced to slow your pace when the muscles have to shift back to burning body fat.
 This is met with a concurrent increase in the reliance on burning muscle protein for fuel as well.

 Therefore, when you’re in a glycogen-depleted state, running burns more muscle mass.